nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 **Amazon CloudWatch** monitors your Amazon Web Services (AWS) resources and the applications you run on AWS in real time.
 You can use CloudWatch to collect and track metrics, which are variables you can measure for your resources and applications.
 The CloudWatch home page automatically displays metrics about every AWS service you use.
 You can create alarms that watch metrics and send notifications or automatically make changes to the resources you are monitoring when a threshold is breached.
-For more information about Cloudwatch check [here](https://docs.aws.amazon.com/cloudwatch/index.html).
+For more information about CloudWatch check the [Amazon CloudWatch documentation](https://docs.aws.amazon.com/cloudwatch/index.html).

 **CloudWatch container insights** is a tool available for AWS EKS that we can use to collect, aggregate, and summarize metrics and logs from your containerized applications and microservices.
 CloudWatch automatically collects metrics for many resources, such as CPU, memory, disk, and network.
 Container Insights also provides diagnostic information, such as container restart failures, to help you isolate issues and resolve them quickly.
 You can also set CloudWatch alarms on metrics that Container Insights collects.
 Container Insights uses a containerized version of the CloudWatch agent to discover all of the running containers in a cluster.
 It then collects performance data at every layer of the performance stack.